-When you’ve moved across the world, it’s natural to feel sad about missing your friends and family and all of the things that are familiar to you.
+When you’re feeling homesick after moving across the world, it’s natural to feel sad about missing your friends and family and all of the things that are familiar to you.
 Homesickness isn’t something you can totally cure – it still creeps up on you even after you’ve been living in Australia for many years.
-But there are homesick cures – things you can do to divert your mind, get some positive thoughts flowing and start living in the moment to appreciate where you are and what you have right now.
+But there are homesickness cures – things you can do to divert your mind, get some positive thoughts flowing and start living in the moment to appreciate where you are and what you have right now – and these can ease feelings of homesickness to the point where you’re able to focus on enjoying your life again in your new home.

 List of ideas about how to get over homesickess

-When you’re missing home, there are things you can do to snap yourself out of it.
-The absolute worst thing you can do is to sit with those feelings and focus on them because they will intensify and the feelings will start to take over and gain traction in your mind.
+When you’re homesick in Australia, there are lots of things you can do to refocus your attention onto something more positive.
+The absolute worst thing you can do is to sit with those feelings and focus on them all day, every day because they will intensify and the feelings will start to take over and gain traction in your mind.
 What you focus on grows.
 Don’t let homesickness rule your life and the opportunities that are available to you – you are in control of your own mind, so if you’re feeling homesick know that you have the power to change the way you’re feeling.

 Here are some things you can do when you’re missing home: